 Stephen A. Hess, Esq., Sherman & Howard, LLC

 Changes and disputes on construction projects are inevitable.
 Many are due to owner-directed changes or change conditions encountered on a project.
 Others are due to obligations created by contract clauses.
 These two exclusive recorded webinars, presented by construction attorney Stephen Hess, provide in-depth coverage of these subjects to help you tackle disputes that may arise.
 Have your whole team involved so they can anticipate possible issues and be prepared to properly recover extra costs and time when due.
 Owners, designers and the contract administration team can better prepare construction documents to avoid these situations, and when they do arise, will be more effective in resolving issues accordingly.

-For Cyber Week, take advantage of this special offer for these two very popular programs, which regularly sell for $199 each, for the price of one AND get a free 1-year subscription to Construction Claims Advisor -- a $279 value!.
-This offer expires December 3, 2018; don't delay.
+Take advantage of this special offer for these two very popular programs, which regularly sell for $199 each.
+Save $100 AND get a free 1-year subscription to Construction Claims Advisor -- a $329 value!
+Expires soon.